Middlesbrough railway station: Redevelopment

-However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
-Several stations eventually got their suggested improvements after the scheme was cancelled and there is a possibility of improved rollingstock and services in the future which may affect Middlesbrough.

-Plans after Cancellation

-As of 2023, the station is undergoing a major £34 million redevelopment to improve the overall layout of the station.
-The existing undercroft and ticket office area are being completely rebuilt, existing staircases are being repositioned and a new station entrance will be built with completion scheduled in 2024.
+As of April 2026, the station is currently undergoing a major £125 million multi-year redevelopment programme to improve the overall layout of the station.
+Phase 1 has been completed and included existing station platforms being extended and infrastructure upgraded to introduce a daily weekday LNER service to London.

+Phase 2 currently in progress, has seen further improvements to the station including the existing undercroft and associated new units being completely rebuilt, existing staircases repositioned and a new station entrance built.
+Completion of phase 2 is expected by the end of 2026.

-Originally planned in the Tees Valley Metro scheme, a new platform 3 and additional track is planned to be built on the northern side of the station, increasing capacity to accommodate more trains.
-The £40 million project, linking in with the current redevelopment, will be funded by money secured from the scrapping of the HS2 Northern leg and is scheduled to be completed in 2025.
+Phase 3 of the station will see a new platform 3 and additional track infrastructure built on the northern side of the station, increasing capacity to accommodate more trains.
+Phase 3 of the redevelopment is now estimated to cost £90 million (as of December 2025) and will be funded by money secured from the scrapping of the HS2 Northern leg and is now scheduled to be completed in 2028.